blockchain-lab/shared_vision_towards_programmable_economy/README.md

 - Fragmentation.
 Each company operates its own closed market, only accessible through their smarphone app.
 This leads to lower overall efficiency, compared to a single open market.
 For example, the taxi market is fragmented into numerous closed markets operated by companies such as Uber, Lyft, BlaBla Car, Didi Kuaidi, GrabTaxi, Karhoo, etc. Each isolated marketplace tries to match drivers and customers in real-time.

 Centralized approaches are ultimately always influenced by the goals and the reliability of the central entity or authority that controls them.
+One economic model even predicts the rise of predatory platforms within two-sided markets [[REF](http://andras.niedermayer.ch/wp-content/uploads/2014/08/PFS-2016-06-27-AN-SL.pdf)].
-For this reason central platforms can never be truly generic and universal.
+For these reasons central platforms can never be truly generic and universal.
 With a decentralized approach, multiple independent individuals cooperate in some manner to build a single ecosystem and no one entity has control over the entire environment.
 This is the model we envision for the future programmable economy: trust relations are not locked to a single profit-driven entity.

 The cardinal problem is: "who owns trust"?
 Creating trust within a public infrastructure has proven to be a hard unsolved problem.